WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step4-Play-again/README.md

             choice = "x"
 ```
 If the player typed "y" the code will clear the hand images for you and the computer, then call the function ```play_game()``` which will start the game again.
-If the player typed "n" the code will close the turtle window, the exit the program.
+If the player typed "n" the code will close the turtle window, then exit the program.
 If the player didn't type "y" or "n" the variable ```choice``` will be set back to "x", so the ```while``` loop will run again and ask the question again.

 That's the job of defining the new function done.
 But nothing will happen until we call this function.
 We call this function as the *very last line* of function ```play_game()``` with the line